-This meal can come together in 4 easy steps and about 30 minutes.
+This meal makes a great dinner because it comes together in 4 easy steps and only takes about 30 minutes.

 That’s it!
 Now plate all that goodness up and devour!